satrianovian20/Offline-ai-chat-coding-gui/README.md

 Moto:
 GUI Rakyat Edition: Ringan, Garang, Tak Terbendung, AI GUI Bebas Crash™, Anti-Bluescreen Framework, The GUI That Refused to Die

+🚀 Cloned already?
+Don’t forget to ⭐ if this project made your CPU smile 😄

 > 🇮🇩 This project is primarily documented in Indonesian.
 > 🇬🇧 English overview is provided below.
 > “This project is based on the original LLaMA GUI by Satria Novian – [GitHub link], licensed under the MIT License.
 Copyright © 2025 Satria Novian.”